Alerts in HP Premium or Premium+ Support Dashboard

 Devices in the maintenance category may require physical cleaning, such as clearing blocked vents.

-A BIOS out of date alert is generated when the BIOS version is older than HP's latest release.
+A Critical BIOS Outdated Alert is generated when the BIOS version is older than HP's latest release.

 Alert details include: